 7. Your portfolio isn’t up to scratch

-It’s likely that we all have gaps in our skills.
-If you’ve been scratching your head over a certain aspect of design lately, then a course could help to iron out any uncertainties.
+We all likely have gaps in our skills.
+If you’ve been scratching your head over a particular aspect of design lately, then a course could help to iron out any uncertainties.
 Knowledge is power, as they say.
 What better way to feel more confident in your profession than to seek out the answers to those niggling questions?

 9. You feel out of touch